What to look for when buying a used boat

 Get a marine survey

-Professional surveyors are your best bet for ensuring you don't end up with unexpected problems.
-A professional boat survey could cost a few hundred dollars.
-The surveyor can give useful information about the boat's value and condition.
-The surveyor can even perform a sea trial (similar to a car test drive) to tell you if everything is in working order and what might need repairs soon.
+Once you develop a short list of vessels, get a marine survey, which is a detailed boat inspection.
+Professional marine surveyors are your best bet for ensuring you don't encounter unexpected problems.
+According to Off the Hook Yachts, a boat survey can run between $18-25 per foot, typically including an out-of-water check, a sea trial a system test, and a comprehensive survey report.
+The surveyor can give useful information about the boat's value and condition and can even perform a sea trial (like a car test drive) to tell you if everything is in working order and what might need repairs soon.

 - Check the bellows: Inspect the accordion-like rubber component that protects control cables from damage, along with other sensitive parts.